-7.4 Myeloid Gene Panel
+7.4 Myeloid Gene Panel and Lymphoid gene panel

-Purpose of the test: the Myeloid Gene Panel (MGP) uses Next-Generation Sequencing (NGS) technology to identify somatic mutations in myeloid malignancies for patient diagnosis and/or prognosis.
-The panel is designed to sequence genes or gene sub-regions (hot spots) that are frequently mutated in Acute Myeloid Leukaemia (AML), Myelodysplastic syndrome (MDS) and Myeloproliferative neoplasms (MPN).
-The panel provides a comprehensive assessment of the key genes involved in myeloid malignancies in a single test.
+These tests use Next-Generation Sequencing (NGS) technology to identify somatic mutations in haematological malignancies for patient diagnosis and/or prognosis.
+The panels are designed to sequence genes or gene sub-regions (hot spots) that are frequently mutated in Acute Myeloid Leukaemia (AML), Myelodysplastic syndrome (MDS) and Myeloproliferative neoplasms (MPN) and wide range of lymphoid malignancies.
+The panels provide a comprehensive assessment of the key genes involved in these malignancies in a single test.
+The content of the two panels meet the requirements of the NHSE national test directory for single nucleotide variants.
 The panel is not designed for MRD monitoring as the limit of detection is set at 5% variant allele frequency.

 Sample requirements: this method is designed to detect somatic and inherited mutations in clinically relevant sample, for example peripheral blood, bone marrow and blood films can be used.
 Fresh samples should be provided in EDTA or Heparin.
-The use of DNA from fixed cells is currently undergoing validation.
+The use of DNA from fixed cells is also validated.
 If DNA is provided from an external user, the DNA should be between 10-50 ng/μl.
 It is possible to use less than 10ng/μl, but this is not recommended, as gene coverage will be compromised and variants may be missed.

 Methods and validation: we use the QiaSeq Custom DNA Amplicon methodology from Qiagen.
 This involves DNA fragmentation, ligation of indexing and sequencing adapters, target enrichment and PCR amplification.
 Libraries are sequencing on an Illumina NextSeq 550 instrument.
 The library preparation may be performed manually or using a Hamilton Microlab Star liquid handling system.
 The reaction chemistry uses Unique Molecular Indices (UMIs) to reduce background artefacts.
-QIAseq Targeted DNA Panels have also been optimized in combination with a specially formulated enrichment chemistry to achieve highly efficient enrichment on both regular and GC-rich regions at high multiplex levels.
+QIAseq Targeted DNA Panels have also been optimized in combination with a specially formulated enrichment chemistry to achieve highly efficient enrichment on both regular and GCrich regions at high multiplex levels.
 In-house data analysis is performed using our validated bioinformatics pipeline (Snappy) and variant calling and analysis software (SQVD and VASA).

 Factors affecting results or interpretation: This method has undergone thorough validation and an extension to scope is in preparation under our existing UKAS ISO15189 accreditation.
-The sensitivity of the MGP assay is limited to 5% variant allele frequency if target coverage is >400x.
+The sensitivity of the technology is limited to 5% variant allele frequency if target coverage is >400x.
 If coverage is between 200-400x, limit of detection is 10%.
 This panel is ideally suited to the detected of SNVs and small insertion/deletions.
 Insertions of more than 100bp may not be detected, as is the case for large FLT3-ITDs.
 This assay is not suitable for monitoring patients post treatment, including post transplantation, unless relapse is suspected.